SpaceFozzy/java-book-lender-with-unit-tests/Readme.md

 * Eclipse scrapbook for playing with chunks of blocks of code

 #Progress
-Just added JUnit and PersonTest class, finished Lesson 4.
+Just wrote passing JUnit tests, finished Lesson 5.